MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     Set-ClusterQuorum -CloudWitness -AccountName $cwStorageAccountName -AccessKey $cwStorageAccountKey
     ```

-1. To verify the resulting configuration, within the RDP session to az12001b-cl-vm0, from the **Tools** menu in Server Manager, start **Failover Cluster Manager**.
+1. To verify the resulting configuration, within the Bastion session to az12001b-cl-vm0, from the **Tools** menu in Server Manager, start **Failover Cluster Manager**.

 1. In the **Failover Cluster Manager** console, review the **az12001b-cl-cl0** cluster configuration, including its nodes, as well as is witness and network settings.
 Notice that the cluster does not have any shared storage.

-1. Terminate the RDP session to az12001b-cl-vm0.
+1. Terminate the Bastion session to az12001b-cl-vm0.

 > **Result**: After you completed this exercise, you have configured operating system of Azure VMs running Windows Server 2022 to support a highly available SAP NetWeaver installation